pjcarreira/software-engineering/eclipse-configuration/Eclipse Configuration Reference Guide.md

 4. Run Eclipse (either by running `$ECLIPSE_HOME/eclipse.exe` or double-clicking the shortcut created above)
 5. Set the Workspace directory: When prompted for the workspace directory enter the value of `$HOME/workspace`.

-For additional details you may refer to the [official Eclipse installation instructions](http://wiki.eclipse.org/Eclipse/Installation).
+For additional details regarding the installation you may refer to the [official Eclipse installation instructions](http://wiki.eclipse.org/Eclipse/Installation).

 ##Configuring Eclipse
 Your Eclipse installation must be properly configured to help you avoid programming mistakes and improve your productivity.
 Check that: